 - the appropriate fee has been paid; and

-- the application is made in the first term of study
+- the application is made in the first six weeks of course commencement

 If you change courses, your RPL will be reviewed to ensure that it is still appropriate.